Unable to Locate Complete Label

 The third ingredient is corn germ meal, a meal made from ground corn germ after much of the oil has been removed.
 Corn germ meal is a protein-rich by-product left over after milling corn meal, hominy grits and other corn products.

-However, the protein found in corn germ meal must be considered when judging the meat content of this dog food.
+However, the protein found in corn germ meal (about 25% dry matter basis) must be considered when judging the meat content of this dog food.

-The fifth ingredient is wheat middlings, commonly known as “wheat mill run”.
+The fifth ingredient includes wheat middlings, commonly known as “wheat mill run”.
 Though it may sound wholesome, wheat mill run is actually an inexpensive by-product of cereal grain processing.

 In reality, wheat middlings are nothing more than milling dust and floor sweepings — and an ingredient more typically associated with lower quality pet foods.